BryanYeh/Toshokan-Biblioteca/README.md

+# Toshokan Biblioteca

+---
+This library system for libraries
+It is still in beginnings of development.

+Below will be *some* of its functionalities
 | Owner      | Librarians | Patrons | Visitors |
 | :-----------: | :-----------: | :-----------: | :-----------: |
 | Create librarians | Create patrons | Login | Search books |